The Echo PB-580T is a gas-powered backpack leaf blower delivering 517 CFM at 216 MPH. It features a 2-cycle 58.2cc engine. (Read full specs)

 Overview of the Echo PB-580T

-- Power: The PB-580T gas-powered blower, manufactured by Echo, is rated for a max air volume of 517 cubic feet per minute (CFM) and a max air speed of 216 MPH.
+- Power: The Echo PB-580T is a gas-powered blower with a maximum air volume rating of 517 cubic feet per minute (CFM) and an air speed of 216 MPH.

-- Noise: Its noise level of 70 dB falls within the expected range for gas-powered backpack blowers.
+- Noise: The PB-580T's noise level is rated at 70 dB, which is standard for gas-powered backpack blowers.

-- Fuel Tank: The Echo blower's fuel tank boasts a standard capacity of 62 fl. oz., aligning with the typical size found in gas backpack blowers.
+- Fuel Tank: Its fuel tank holds 62 fl. oz., a common capacity seen in gas-powered backpack blowers.

 Product Videos